 Play back the images and press the <INFO> button to display the shooting information screen (p.392).
-Then tilt $< \xi{ab}^ >$ up or down to check the geotag information.
+Then tilt < (3> up or down to check the geotag information.

-- When you shoot a movie, the GPS information at the time when shooting begins is recorded.
-Note that signal reception conditions are not recorded. - Shooting locations can be viewed on a map displayed on a computer, using the Map Utility (EOS software, p.595).
+When you shoot a movie, the GPS information at the time when shooting begins is recorded.
+Note that signal reception conditions are not recorded.